Models of Motion

 Faculty Signature Required: Spring quarter.

-Major areas of study include physics and calculus.
+Major areas of study include physics, calculus and computer science.

 Credits: 16 per quarter

-Program is preparatory for careers and future studies in physics, mathematics, engineering, astronomy and education.
+Program is preparatory for careers and future studies in physics, calculus, computer science and education.